-I’m set to run the California International Marathon in Sacramento.
-I’ve been training for months, but preparing for years.
+I’m set to run the California International Marathon on December 8.
+I’ve been training for months but preparing for years.
 I’m ready to shiver, sweat, and push my way to the finish line.
-This will be my fifth marathon, but my first since our twins’ very premature birth.

-While Micah and Zachary were in the NICU, I found small windows of time to run.
-My NICU-runs gave me the space I needed to conquer the guilt, shame and anxiety I felt from giving birth so prematurely.
+While my twins Micah and Zachary were in the NICU, I found small windows of time to run.
+My NICU-runs gave me the space I needed to conquer the guilt, shame, and anxiety I felt from giving birth so prematurely.
 With every stride, I gained more confidence and clarity to better cope with our sons’ hospitalizations.

 I was running when the vision for the NEC Society, a nonprofit dedicated to necrotizing enterocolitis, floated into my life.
 Running is my place for peace, creativity, and resolve.

-These 26.2 miles in Sacramento will be different than any of the 26.2s I’ve ever run, mostly because I am different.
-San Diego, San Francisco, Orange County and Boston, those races were for me.
+These 26.2 miles will be different than the 26.2s I’ve run in the past, mostly because I am different.
+San Diego, San Francisco, Orange County, and Boston, those races were for me.
 This race is for the babies.

-It’s for all of the babies impacted by necrotizing enterocolitis, which kills around 500 U.S. infants every year.
+It’s for all of the babies impacted by necrotizing enterocolitis, which kills around 500 infants every year in the US.
 It’s for the babies in the ICU right now, fighting to survive.
-It’s for the fragile babies who made it home, but are now struggling with lifelong complications from their perilous beginning.
+It’s for the fragile babies who made it home but are now struggling with lifelong complications from their precarious beginning.
 It’s for the babies who live on in the hearts of their loved ones.

-The families and clinicians that help lead the NEC Society are inspiring, and extraordinarily dedicated to the health of our most fragile babies.
+The families and clinicians that help to lead the NEC Society are extraordinarily dedicated to the health of our most vulnerable babies.
 Together, we can accomplish so much more than a marathon.
-Running 26.2 miles may be admirable, but being part of an organization that’s improving outcomes for babies is remarkable.
+Running 26.2 miles may be admirable, but being part of an organization that’s building a world without necrotizing enterocolitis is remarkable.
 Ready to be remarkable?
 Join us www.NECsociety.org